Welcome to Sheyenne GRIT

 Money Stays in the Community

-The 2025 remodel of the Main Street Apartment and Storefront was 93% local. $18,000 was allocated to a carpenter in Sheyenne, and $1,800 was allocated to a local tree removal service.
-The New Rockford Lumberyard received $16,000 in cash and carry purchases.
+The 2025 remodel of the Main Street Apartment and Storefront was 93% local. $18,000 worth of labor by a Sheyenne carpenter and $1,800 of contracting by a local tree removal service were the only labor expenses. $16,000 worth of supplies were purchased at the lumberyard in New Rockford.
 Only a few items, like wood stain and a light fixture, needed to be sourced out of town.
 We continue to invest in our community.

 The Sheyenne GRIT Way